DaiEnqi/Labreport2/index.md

 Above are my code for the ChatServer and two screenshots of using /add-message.

 For the first screenshot
-Methods called:
-The handleRequest method in the ChatHandler class is called.
+Methods called: The handleRequest method in the ChatHandler class.
-Arguments to methods and relevant fields:
 Relevant Arguments:
 The relevant argument to the handleRequest method is the URL url perameter.
 The chatHistory field of the ChatHandler class is relevant as it stores the chat messages.